tmflower/marathon-buddy/notes.md

 -change password input type to "password" in wtforms so it isn't visible when typing -Welcome page styling
 -When logged in as new user, "This is week X" of daily-miles-form shows week 1 for every week and keeps adding new blank form (doesn't stop when reaches final week).
 However, DB seems to be accurate (for weeks only...nothing showing up for their days)
+-Set default values for default plan (finish this) -when using starter plan, daily miles not showing in weekly view...curr-week variable not available...may just need to add code from setup plan to fix this

 Functionality: